The Company

 The Work

 The first several months were spent observing before implementing any major changes.
 What emerged was a positioning thesis: HomeCity wasn't just a brokerage.
-It was the most technologically sophisticated indie brokerage in Austin — agent-obsessed, culturally tight, and consistently building tools no competitor could match.
+It was one of the most technologically sophisticated indie brokerages in Austin — agent-obsessed, culturally tight, and consistently building tools no competitor could match.
 The rebrand that followed excavated what was genuinely true and gave it a language the market could feel.
 From that foundation I built the marketing function from scratch, growing the team to ten specialized contributors, introducing 25+ agent-facing marketing solutions, and pioneering video as a core content and recruiting tool.
 When the company was acquired by Better Homes and Gardens Real Estate in 2018, I led the brand integration and was promoted to CMO with technology and product oversight.

 The Results